geerlingguy/ansible-role-repo-dotdeb/README.md

 ## Requirements

-This role only is needed/runs on Debian and its derivatives.
+This role only is needed/runs on Debian and its derivatives, and doesn't do anything on Debian 9 'Stretch' or later.

 ## Role Variables